Noonewin/C-Part1/README.md

-# C-Part1
+# C#-Part1

-All assignments for C# part 1
+Some of the assignments solutions for C# part 1.